tcmoorer/CSCI-215/02 - Comments, Variables, Types and IO/README.md

 document.getElementById("myH").innerHTML = "My First Page";
 document.getElementById("myP").innerHTML = "My first paragraph.";
  ```

-Using comments to prevent execution of code is suitable for code testing.

 ## 2. Variables

 ### What are Variables?

-Variables are containers for storing data (storing data values).
+Variables are containers for storing data values.
 In this example,
 x, y, and z, are variables, declared with the let keyword:

 ```